a115/PythonBitStream/README.md

-# PythonBitsStream
+# PythonBitStream
-Bits of Python - Keep improving your Python skills
+Bits of Python - Keep improving your Python skills, one bit at a time

 [Subscribe here (£3.98 / week)](https://pay.gocardless.com/AL0001SAM5BFXF)